FrancescoRisso/Muse-Book/server/APIs.md

     -   user is logged in
 -   Additional Constraints:
     -   return 404 if `id` is not a valid song
-    -   return 403 if the user
+    -   return 403 if the user does not have access to that song

 ### PATCH `musebook/api/user`